aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 ```bash
 cdk deploy
 ```

 ### Step 4 - Monitor the deployment process

+Here is a high level view of the resources deployed by each of the stacks.
+Visit the CloudFormation console for a more detailed view.

+__GreengrassDeviceImageBuilder-PipelineStack__
+- The CDK Pipeline
+- S3 bucket to store artifacts

+__Testing-PrerequisitesStack__
+- New VPC, including private subnets and  NAT gateways

+__Testing-YoctoBaseImageBuilderStack__
+- Base image builder pipeline
+- S3 bucket to store artifacts
+- AWS ECR repository to store Docker images

+__Testing-YoctoRaspberryPiImageBuilderStack__
+- The Raspberry Pi image builder pipeline
+- S3 bucket to store artifacts
+- Amazon EFS file systems to store SSTATE and Download caches

 The first thing that happens when you run ‘cdk deploy’ is that the CDK Pipelines project gets synthesized into a CloudFormation template.
 Then, this template gets deployed in your account.